Chat with us

 • High performance and stability qualities

-RoR is one of the popular backend languages among fintech companies or startups, as it expedites the development process and releases the MVP faster in the targeted market.
+RoR is one of the most popular backend languages among fintech companies or startups, as it expedites the development process and releases the MVP faster in the targeted market.
 Coinbase, Stripe, and Fundera are some of the startups that leverage it for building rapid fintech MVPs.

 4. C++

-The finance technology companies prefer the C++ programming language as the backend when speed and app performance are the most important factors to focus on.
+Finance technology companies prefer the C++ programming language as the backend when speed and app performance are the most important factors to focus on.
 It is a general-purpose programming language that is highly useful when it comes to creating low-latency programs or codebases.
 Latency means the time taken by the server to communicate with a device.
 These Low-latency codebases built using C++ are ideal for most companies, as this language offers real-time stock exchange and risk analysis functionalities.

 C++ is heavily used in finance technology because of its ability to handle complicated business applications, and it has a firm hand on memory management and usage.
 Bloomberg, Goldman Sachs, and more such finance companies leverage C++ for real-time capabilities.